 Credit history can be difficult to establish, even for adults who are beginners, but your teenager could easily begin building their credit history and credit score by becoming an authorized user of your credit card.
 This means they’re given official permission to use your card and, in most cases, their activity will be reported to the credit bureaus, helping to build a credit history.
 Be sure to establish clear rules for how your credit card can be used.
 You can even set spending limits for their card to help them budget and control spending.
 As an authorized user, they can use the card as they please, but they aren’t legally responsible for paying the debts accumulated.

 Become Familiar With Secured Credit Cards

 While there are no age minimums to be an authorized user, it may be a few years until your child is ready or able to apply for their own credit card.
 But, when older kids are ready, one of the best places to start is with a secured credit card like Navy Federal’s nRewards® card.
-These cards are a good way to teach the basics of credit cards and establish a credit history and initial credit score.
+These cards are a good way to teach the basics of credit cards and to establish a credit history and initial credit score.
 With this tool, they can learn valuable money management skills.

 Here for You Through the Years

-You can help your child learn smart money habits from the time they’re a toddler until they’re an adult.
+You can help your child learn life skills and smart money habits from the time they’re a toddler until they’re an adult.
 Learn more about setting up your child for financial success by exploring our resources on Youth Finance.

 - There’s a lot to learn when it comes to teaching kids about money, but Navy Federal can help.
 Check out our Youth Finance page for more tips and ideas.

 - Interested in giving older kids a chance to learn money lessons about using a credit card?
 Learn about Navy Federal Credit Union’s secured credit card, which can then help them establish credit.